milvus-io/milvus-docs/site/en/adminGuide/tls.md

 # Encryption in Transit

-TLS (Transport Layer Security) is a type of mutual authentication using the TLS protocol.
-Milvus proxy uses the TLS mutual authentication.
+TLS (Transport Layer Security) is an encryption protocol to ensure communication security.
+Milvus proxy uses TLS one-way and two-way authentication.

 This topic describes how to enable TLS proxy in Milvus.